reverk/Neskenfy/README.md

 # Neskenfy

-A fork of Cenafy - Now based on my coursemate
+A chrome extension has a 10% chance of appearing Nesken's face

-This extension has a 50% chance of appearing Nesken's face
+Also a fork of Cenafy

 ## Installation
 1. Download the code in ZIP and extract it